Military discharge

-Two U.S. Army soldiers hold honorable discharge certificates in 2014.
+Two U.S. Army soldiers hold an honorable discharge certificate in 2014.

 A military discharge is given when a member of the armed forces is released from their obligation to serve.
 Each country's military has different types of discharge.
 They are generally based on whether the persons completed their training and then fully and satisfactorily completed their term of service.
 Other types of discharge are based on factors such as the quality of their service, whether their service had to be ended prematurely due to humanitarian or medical reasons, whether they had been found to have drug or alcohol dependency issues and whether they were complying with treatment and counseling, and whether they had demerits or punishments for infractions or were convicted of any crimes.
 These factors affect whether they will be asked or allowed to re-enlist and whether they qualify for benefits after their discharge.

 United Kingdom

 There are several reasons why someone may be discharged from the military, including expiration of enlistment, disability, dependency and hardship.

 Members of the British Armed Forces are to complete their service obligations before they may be considered for discharge.
 Service personnel who attempt to leave before completing their length of service, without going through the appropriate channels, may be subject to a criminal conviction.

 At the end of service in the Regular Forces, personnel normally have a compulsory reserve liability.
 The length of this liability depends on the Service, rank and type of commission or engagement in which they entered and whether they are subject to the Reserve Forces Act 1980 (c.
 9) or Reserve Forces Act 1996.